Coronavirus (COVID-19) Guidance

 "Let's all look out for one another by recognizing any COVID-19 related symptoms, trying not to infect others, and knowing when care or any further tests may be needed."

-Boyd Health Services asks that students who are experiencing symptoms related to COVID-19 or have been in close contact (within 6 ft for 10 minutes or more) with someone who has tested positive to take proper preventative measures: get Covid-19 tested, self-quarantine, complete the online COVID-19 self reporting form.
+Boyd Health Services asks that students who are experiencing symptoms related to COVID-19 or have been in close contact (within 6 ft for 10 minutes or more) with someone who has tested positive to take proper preventative measures: get Covid-19 tested and self-quarantine.

 DO NOT VISIT THE HEALTH AND COUNSELING CENTER UNLESS INSTRUCTED TO DO SO.